How Overthinking Burdens Your Body, Mind and Spirit

 Manas shapes your unique perception of the world and acts as the initial filter through which you experience and interpret your environment.
 It's the part of your mind that is always on, cognizing, experiencing, and processing what's happening within and around you.

-Manas works by taking in information from your senses—what you see, hear, smell, taste, and touch—and then translates this information into thoughts and mental impressions.
+Manas works by taking in information from your senses—what you see, hear, smell, taste, and touch—and then translating this information into thoughts and mental impressions.
 This process helps you make sense of your experiences by forming quick judgments about them.

 Beyond processing immediate sensory information, manas accesses stored memories and generates desires and emotional responses based on current experiences and memories.